Boston’s Fenway Park is the oldest baseball park in the major leagues. And thanks to the commitment of the team’s ownership group, the

 For the first game of the 2007 World Series at Fenway Park, BL&S was asked to mic the Boston Symphony Orchestra, conducted by John Williams, for their performance of the National Anthem in center field.

-BL&S’s recent major renovations in 2006 to the park’s sound system positively aided in the end result: Fenway Park became a world class symphony hall of its own.
+BL&S’s recent major renovations to the park’s sound system positively aided in the end result: Fenway Park became a world-class symphony hall of its own.

 During the previous 2004 World Series and ALCS, many performers, including Boston’s own Steven Tyler and James Taylor, treated 34,000 Red Sox fans to their renditions of the National Anthem.
 BL&S provided audio support for this pre-game entertainment.